Microshak/MicroNotes/IoT/Architecture.md

    1. Fire and forget
    2. Queue of message for the device
 7. Related Devices
-   1. Multiple devices that are part of a whole local system (hirarchical)
+   1. Multiple devices that are part of a whole local system (hierarchical)
    2. Geographically linked devices
    3. Leaf devices